akos-sereg/react-retrospective-dashboard/README.md

 - Kill commentText from `FeedbackDialog`
 - Disable STOMP console logs
 - Clone with lib in ParticipantApi instead of JSON parse/serialize
+- Extract events from constants near to components

 ## Stack and Features